sicajc/Hardware_templates_and_notes/notes/debug_notes.md

 3. Parrallel copies of the slowest stage.

 ## Parrallel processing
-1. It has the advantage of low power.
+1. It has the advantage when doing low power by decreasing the peak frequency.

 ## Double buffering & FIFO
 1. This is usually used in a hierarchical level.
 2. Putting FIFO to prevent the load balancing problem
 3. The length of the FIFO is something that must be considered.
 4. Double buffer, keep taking data from 2 different registers.
 Double buffering is a commonly used technique in more advanced design.
+5. Before stalling, buffer 1 is used.
+When we stall, store the current result into buffer 2, then store the next result into buffer 1.
+Stalled.
+During stalled, take the result out from buffer 2.
+Once stall is lifted, restore to use the result from buffer 1.
+6. Note the global stall signal must also be latched.

 ## Double buferring